-This section defines the structure for the development in phases, the schedule, and the testing This structure shall form the organization for the Contractor's Project Management Plan as well as for the master schedule and the test program.
+This section defines the structure for the development in phases, the schedule, and the testing requirements.
+This structure shall form the organization for the Contractor's Project Management Plan as well as for the master schedule and the test program.
 Although the contractors will receive Notice of Award and Notice to Proceed according to the schedule set forth in subsection 3.12.2 Project Milestones the contractors are required to synchronize their schedules so that collectively they meet the Project Milestone dates.

 Project Phase Descriptions

 Phase Phase Definition and Description

-Preliminary Work and Notice to Proceed and Preliminary Work Upon Contract Signature and the Joint Board written authorization to begin work
+Notice to Proceed and Preliminary Work Upon Contract Signature and the Joint Board written authorization to begin work

 Phase I Design

-Project Phase Descriptions

-Phase Phase Definition and Description

 Phase II FAT, Installation, Testing

 Phase III Evaluation of the New Toll Collection System during Initial Operations, Final Acceptance Tests.

-Phase IV Warranty period begins followed by maintenance period
+Phase IV Warranty period begins.